 The issue regarding dependencies review is tracked at MULE-1446.

 Q15) How to use Mule HQ with Mule?

 Ans: Mule Configuration

 Add the following code snippet to your Mule configuration:

 <!-- starts an RMI registry on the default port 1099. -->

 UMO is now a legacy term.
-What were once referred to as UMO Components are now referred to as Service Components.
+What was once referred to as UMO Components are now referred to as Service Components

-The java and mule environment variables must be setup correctly for mule to start.
+Ans: The java and mule environment variables must be set up correctly for a mule to start.
 If you are experiencing problems check the following variables:

 - MULE_HOME - should be the location of the mule install

 - JAVA_HOME - should be the location of the JDK